RobotPlace/Arduino/Examples/LED_http_simplest/README.md

 Aduino Codes_HTTP
 ================
 <br>
-An exemle to communicate between RobotMonitor and a Device over HTTP<br>
+An examle to communicate between RobotMonitor and a Device over HTTP<br>
 <br>
 This file is the simplest way to switch ON/OFF a LED on an Arduino.<br>
 <br>